 Customers are able to trust it risk-free for one year.

-He tells people to place their order and clearly explains the steps to do so.
+He tells people to place their orders and clearly explains the steps to do so.

 One thing I love about Gary’s work is that it uses all of the fundamental copywriting and advertising strategies beautifully.

 - The bigger the offer, the more sales copy you need to write to accommodate information, objections, and questions.

 - Brainstorm ways your campaign can instantly stand out and go viral, as Gary did by attaching a one dollar bill.

 - Clearly select the audience and ask them contextual questions, so they know they’re reading something relevant.

 Wrapping up today’s Gary Halbert copywriting examples